 Bill Requires Initial Notification to Be Issued No Later Than Three Weeks from Receipt of Claim

-(TRENTON) - Legislation sponsored by Assembly Democrats Wayne DeAngelo, Joseph Danielsen, James Holley, Eric Houghtaling and Joann Downey to establish a deadline for the issuance of determination notices to applicants for unemployment benefits was advanced Thursday by the Senate budget panel.
+(TRENTON) - Legislation sponsored by Assembly Democrats Wayne DeAngelo, Joseph Danielsen, James Holley, Eric Houghtaling and Joann Downey to establish a deadline for the issuance of determination notices to applicants for unemployment benefits was approved Wednesday by the General Assembly.

 "When someone's out of a job and facing financial hardship, unemployment benefits may be the only thing that keeps the lights on and puts food on the table," said DeAngelo (D-Mercer/Middlesex).
 "Making sure people get their benefits sooner will limit the strain on jobless workers as they try to get back on their feet."